solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/configuration.rst

    ❌ Bad: Hardcoding paths in processing functions

-   ✅ Good: Import from config module
+   ✅ Good: Use the configuration file

 4. **Document Changes**